• Skip to primary navigation

 Pie crust

-1. Whisk together the flour and salt in a large bowl.
-Using a pastry blender or your hands, cut in the cold butter until it is in pea-size bits.
+1. Combine flour and salt in a large bowl with a whisk.
+Using a pastry blender or your hands, cut in the cold butter until it is in pea-sized pieces.
+You can use a food processor if you like, but be very careful to only pulse until the butter is still in small but visible chunks before adding the water.

 A mixture of flour, salt, and cold butter